Orlando International Airport

 Recent News

-MCO was named Overall Winner at Routes Americas 2026 Awards in addition to winning the Over 20 Million Passengers category.
-The airport handled 57.7 million passengers in 2025, surpassing 2019 levels by 13%, and added 45 new and expanded routes including new international markets.
+Orlando International Airport was named Overall Winner at the Routes Americas 2026 Awards and won in the Over 20 Million Passengers category.
+MCO handled 57.7 million passengers in 2025, surpassing 2019 levels by 13%, and added 45 new and expanded routes including five new international markets.

 Airport Profile